 A Natural Looking Penis

-To many circumcised men their penis feels incomplete and unnatural.
+To many circumcised individuals their penis feels incomplete and unnatural.
 A circumcised penis consists of an exposed glans and often an unsightly scar a result of the operation procedure.
 The 'quality' of this scar will depend very much on the surgeon's level of care when performing the operation.
-Using our devices will help bring about a natural looking penis with covered glans and the covering of any unsightly scar to the penile shaft.
-Men on a whole also gain significant positive psychological effects.
+Using our devices will help bring about a natural looking penis with covered glans and the covering of any unsightly scar to the penile shaft. individuals on a whole also gain significant positive psychological effects.

 Increase in Sexual Intensity

-A report titled The Effects of Male Circumcision on Female Arousal and Orgasm produced back in 2003 found male circumcision may exacerbate female vaginal dryness during intercourse.
+A report titled The Effects of Male Circumcision on Female Arousal and Orgasm produced back in 2003 found circumcision may exacerbate female vaginal dryness during intercourse.
 The report also stated that women who had experienced sex with circumcised and intact men preferred intact men at a ratio of 8.6 to 1.
 85.5% of the women also reported that they were most likely to experience an orgasm with a genetically intact man.
 Men who restore their foreskin also report their partner experiences less discomfort after sexual intercourse and artificial lubrication is no longer necessary.